 Indian and Sri-Lankan Fast Food in Paris

 You have to know where to head, but Paris has some excellent and inexpensive Indian and Sri-Lankan fast food.
-See our guide to the La Chapelle District/Little Sri Lanka to find out where to head for delicious hand-made parathas (flatbread), samosas and other fast food from Sri Lanka and India.
+This guide to the La Chapelle District/Little Sri Lanka will show you where to head for delicious hand-made parathas (flatbread), samosas and other fast food from Sri Lanka and India.

 Street Markets in Paris

 Another great way to procure delicious and cheap fast food in Paris is to go take a stroll at one of the city's open-air markets.
 Most markets, both of the permanent and temporary variety, have a few stands selling quiches, sandwiches or regional specialties like sausages.

 Some areas in Paris offering an abundance of street food are tourist traps with generally disappointing quality.
 These include the northern end of Rue de la Harpe near Metro St Michel (Latin Quarter), certain vendors around Place des Tertres in Montmartre (and the streets surrounding the Sacre Coeur), and some stands around the Eiffel Tower.
 All street food in these areas is not bad—but pay particular attention to whether the fare looks fresh and is being handled and stored properly.
 Avoid these stands when in doubt.